-Any available unused ME/VPEs (Video Processing Engines) can be allocated as Multiviewer outputs to external monitors provided a physical ME resource is present in the Frame and the Multiviewer is licensed.
+Any available unused M/E or VPEs (Video Processing Engines) can be allocated as Multiviewer outputs to external monitors provided a physical M/E resource is present in the Frame and the Multiviewer is licensed.
 Up to four external multiviewer feeds are possible and can be acquired by one suite or split between suites, when licensed.